gdevika423/devika-portfolio/content/platform-systems/ai-governance/doc-health-pipeline/index.md

 1. Ingest - pull markdown source files directly from the live repository
 2. Context build - pair each page's content with its real last-commit date
-3. Health checks - an LLM evaluates freshness, coverage, and consistency per page
+3. Health checks - an LLM evaluates freshness, coverage, consistency, and overclaim risk per page
-4. Report - flagged pages are compiled into a single message for human triage
+4. Report - flagged pages are compiled into a single report for human triage

 Each stage performs a specific function in the monitoring pipeline.

+In v1, stage 1 fetches each page's live rendered page directly rather than raw markdown from the repository, and stage 2's commit-history pairing isn't built yet - the checks below run on page content alone for now.

 ---